Asian Studies

 Language Requirements

-Two years of an East Asian language, or one year of a South Asian language, or the equivalent through intensive language study.
+Two years of Chinese or Japanese, or one year of Korean or a South Asian language, or the equivalent through intensive language study.

 - In addition to the above language requirement, students may apply up to three advanced intermediate (2205–2206) or advanced (3307–3309) East Asian language courses toward the total of eight required courses.